Alaska Laws and Incentives

-AP&T offers a rebate of $1,000 to residential customers who own a new or used EV, including electric motorcycles, with a minimum battery size of at least 16 kilowatts.
-For more information, see the AP&T Amp-Up website.
+AP&T offers a rebate of $1,000 to residential customers who own a new or pre-owned EV, including electric motorcycles, with a minimum battery size of at least 16 kilowatts.
+For more information, see the AP&T AMP-UP website.

-Plug-In Electric Vehicle (PEV) Time-of-Use (TOU) Rate – Alaska Electric Light & Power (AELP)
+Electric Vehicle (EV) Time-of-Use (TOU) Rate – Alaska Electric Light & Power (AELP)

-AELP offers a TOU rate to residential customers that own or lease PEVs with batteries greater than 16 kilowatts.
-For more information, see the AELP Electric Vehicle website.
+AELP offers a TOU rate to residential and small commercial customers that own or lease EVs with batteries greater than 16 kilowatts.
+For more information, see the AELP EV website.